cityofships/i-love-compute/README.md

 ### [`user-viennaclbench`](scripts/user-viennaclbench)

-A script to download, build and run ViennaCLBehch.
+A script to download, build and run ViennaCLBench.

 - The user can download build and install ViennaCLBench by doing `./user-viennaclbench build`.
 - The installation is done in user workspace and provided software is not made available in default environment.